People

 Center for Poetry

-Madison Stark is a 20-year-old junior, majoring in Arts & Humanities and Digital Storytelling.
-She grew up around the suburbs of Detroit and always loved the art and culture hub there.
-She loves to read, write (stories, poetry and films), play around with her Canon camera, direct, act, play guitar, create zines, and sing her heart out!
-She’s so excited to work at the Center for Poetry again this year, and to share some amazing poets and art with you guys.
+Madison Stark is a 21-year-old senior, majoring in Arts & Humanities and Digital Storytelling.
+Maddi is an art lover, involved in clubs like the ROIAL Players, the MSU Filmmakers Club, and others.
+She loves to read, write (stories, poetry, and films), play around with her Canon camera, direct, act, play guitar, make jewelry, and sing her heart out!
+She’s so excited to finish her last year at the Center for Poetry, and to help create a community with the power of art and literature.

 Center for Poetry